-The Company has entered into the Letter Agreements with MacAndrews.
-Under the terms of the Letter Agreements, the Company has or had the right to sell to MacAndrews shares of its Class A Common Stock at a specified price per share, and MacAndrews has or had the right (exercisable up to three times) to require the Company to sell to it shares of Class A Common Stock at the same price.
-In addition, in connection with and as a commitment fee for the entrance into certain of these Letter Agreements, the Company also issued MacAndrews warrants (the "Letter Agreement Warrants") to purchase additional shares of the Company's Class A Common Stock.
+The Company had previously entered into the Letter Agreements with MacAndrews.
+Under the terms of the Letter Agreements, the Company has or had the right to sell to MacAndrews shares of its Class A common stock at a specified price per share, and MacAndrews has or had the right (exercisable up to three times) to require the Company to sell to it shares of Class A common stock at the same price.
+In addition, in connection with and as a commitment fee for the entrance into certain of these Letter Agreements, the Company also issued MacAndrews warrants (the "Letter Agreement Warrants") to purchase additional shares of the Company's Class A common stock.
 Certain terms of each of these Letter Agreements are set forth in Note 14.

 The Letter Agreement Warrants were recorded as warrant liability, related party within the Company's Consolidated Balance Sheets based on their fair value.
 The issuance of the Letter Agreement Warrants was considered to be a cost of equity recorded as a reduction to additional paid-in capital.
-During the years ended December 31, 2021, 2020, and 2019 the Company recognized income/(expense) of \$1.6 million, \$(0.3) million and \$0.8 million, respectively, related to the change in fair value of the Letter Agreement Warrants.
+During the years ended December 31, 2022, 2021 and 2020 the Company recognized income/(expense) of \$0.9 million, \$1.6 million and \$(0.3) million, respectively, related to the change in fair value of the Letter Agreement Warrants.
 These amounts were recognized as a component of other income (expense), related party in the Consolidated Statements of Operations.